Back to Course

 How does the new network work?

 Its main structure is the DWN (Decentralised Web Nodes).
 It is this that creates the distributed network for the web nodes.
-These in turn build a peer-to-peer network for all users of the next-generation network, Web5.
+These in turn build a Peer-to-Peer network for all users of the next-generation network, Web5.

 Interestingly, it is the user who is responsible for running the DWN on their device.
 As a result, there is no possibility of a central server or authority being set up to control the databases.
 Everything works fully decentralised.
 This approach is followed by another plus of the new concept – users will be forced to interact with each other.